boxwise/boxtribute/docs/adr/adr-global-state-management.md

 ### Community and support

 - **React Context:** Built-in feature of React with a large community and ecosystem support.
-- **Jotai:** Active and growing community with good documentation and support, but may not have the same level of ecosystem integration as React Context (since it's baked in React).
+- **Jotai:** Excellent community with good documentation and support, second only to Zustand (maintained by the same team as Jotai), but may not have the same level of ecosystem integration as React Context (since it's baked in React).
-- **Zustand:** Excellent community with good support and documentation, maintained by the same team as Jotai.
+- **Zustand:** Excellent community with good support and documentation, maintained by the same team as Jotai, but again, may not have the same level of ecosystem integration as React Context
 - **Legend State:** Fairly dedicated community with good documentation and support, but less so than the other options.
+Worse integration than the others as Legend State removes itself from React conventions to achieve top performance.

 ## Decision